This is the secret to a successful LinkedIn InMail

 1. Ice Breaker

-• “Hi [insert first name], I see you recently took the step up [insert job title], congratulations!”
+• “Hi [insert first name], I see you’ve recently taken the step up to [insert job title].
+Congratulations!”

-• “Hi [insert first name], I’ve just finishing reading your latest [insert blog post, LinkedIn article, industry/business article, etc.], and [insert what you liked about it].
+• “Hi [insert first name], I’ve just finished reading your latest [insert blog post, LinkedIn article, industry/business article, etc.], and [insert what you liked about it].

 2. Introduction